Technician.Academy’s Scholarship Board

 About Art Fisher: Art Fisher founded Federated Auto Parts Distributors in 1985.
 Federated quickly became one of the industry’s premier programmed marketing groups, with more than 3,800 Federated Auto Parts Stores and 3,000 Federated Car Care Centers today nationwide.
 In addition to his work and dedication to Fisher and Federated Auto Parts, Fisher served on the board of governors of AWDA and served as chairman in 2001.Apply Now

-Automotive Hall of Fame Scholarship
+Automotive Hall of Fame Scholarships

 The Automotive Hall of Fame program has specific scholarships for incoming freshmen and upper-level undergraduate students.
 All of the scholarships are based on financial needs and with the usual minimum GPA requirement of 3.0.